 Key topics include privacy, social networks, inequality, digital skills, and digital creativity.

 Please email me for a detailed course outline!

-I am an Associate Professor of Information and Media Studies and Sociology at the University of Western Ontario.
+I am a Professor of Information and Media Studies and Sociology at the University of Western Ontario.
 I received my Masters degree in Psychology from the Humboldt-University in Berlin in 1998 under the supervision of Dr. Herbert Hagendorf and my Ph.D. in Information Studies from the University of Toronto in 2004 under the supervision of Dr. Lynne Howarth and advisory committee members Drs.
 Barry Wellman, Chun Wei Choo and Derick de Kerckhove.
 She engages in interdisciplinarity, knowledge transfer, and public outreach.

 Key areas of investigation include:

 Internet studies/Social media/Computer-mediated communication